 What this means is that they normally ingest fruits when they are still low in sugars and actually quite bitter.
 Fruit that was cultivated for human consumption, on the other hand, is usually sugar-laden to make it taste better.
 Nice for us, not ideal for your parrot, which might end up on the chunky side if you overdo it on fruit.

 Small amounts of fruit a few times a week should be fine.
 Pretty much whatever you have on hand should happily be eaten!
-Check out the article on fruits for parakeets if you want to know more, as the info there applies to pretty much all parrots.
+Check out the article on fruits for parrots if you want to know more.

 There are many legumes out there that your parrot can eat!
 Lentils, chickpeas, mung beans, green beans, peas, and even tofu (made from soy) can all be fed.
 Just soak dried legumes overnight to soften them.